mouseless/learn-nuxt/README.md

 ## Base url

 In nuxt, baseurl is the suffix you give to the end of your root url.
-For example, if your root url is `mouseless.com` and your baseurl is `learn`, your root url will be `mouseless.com/learn`.
+For example, if your root url is `mouseless.codes` and your baseurl is `learn`, your root url will be `mouseless.codes/learn`.

 ## `.env` File